-Our guided walks are free, and dogs on leads are welcome at the walk leaders' discretion.
-Simply meet at the Tea Room at 11am on Wednesdays and Sundays, and you'll be back by 1.30pm.
-We also have a Wag-a-Tail Trail on Good Friday 30 March.
+Our guided walks are free, and dogs on leads are welcome.
+Simply meet outside the cafe at 11am on Wednesdays and Sundays, and you'll be back by 1.30pm.
+We also have a Wag-a-Tail Trail on 4th April on the Eastern Moors.
 Head to www.visit-eastern-moors.org.uk/plan-your-visit/whats-on for more information.

 Considering wildlife and livestock

 We ask visitors to keep dogs on leads because Longshaw and the Eastern Moors are home to ground-nesting birds such as curlew, grouse, golden plover, lapwing, meadow pipit, short-eared owl and skylark.